darkfated/itemrestrictions/README.md

 # itemrestrictions
-This addon allows you to edit the access of certain usergroups to entities and weapons
+This addon allows you to limit and customize certain game items for your server

+**Opportunities:**
+- Choose which entities and sweps to prohibit and restrict for a particular usergroup
+- Remove access to tools (with their removal from the SpawnMenu list)
+- And much more in the future!

 Console command to open the menu: `itemrestrictions_menu`